 During the day, she’s a film/TV industry coordinator/production manager who has worked in makeup effects and scenery.
 She also gets on the wrong side of the camera from time to time.

 Deborah is a Skeptic.
 Skeptics like an evidence-based approach to life, especially if someone is telling them what to do.
 The American spelling – ’Skeptic’ – is deliberate.
 The noun denotes a growing movement of people; more coagulated than coordinated, most of them like science and a rational approach to life.

-Deborah is the editor of The Skeptic Magazine, the UK’s only regular magazine to take a critical-thinking and evidence-based approach to pseudo-science and the paranormal.
-The magazine was previously edited by Professor Chris French of Goldsmiths, who stepped down after ten years to take a well-earned break in 2011.
+For ten years, Deborah was the editor of The Skeptic Magazine, the UK’s only regular magazine to take a critical-thinking and evidence-based approach to pseudo-science and the paranormal.
+The magazine was previously edited by Professor Chris French of Goldsmiths, who stepped down to take a well-earned break in 2011.

 Deborah was Co-Convenor of Westminster Skeptics and Speaker Liaison of Soho Skeptics.
 Soho Skeptics was an alliance of Little Atoms, The Pod Delusion, Skeptic Magazine, Skeptics in the Pub and independent writers and film-makers.

 In February 2018, she was very honoured to have been elected a fellow of The Committee for Skeptical Inquiry.